Adlai-1/FILE-RETRIEVAL-SYS/README.md

 A system that secures users access to files in a file-server.

 # Key Feature
-Symmetric encryption used to secure the retrival and viewing of file content.
+* Symmetric encryption is used to secure the retrival and viewing of file content.

 # Tech Stack
 * Python.